vidister/gimp-web/content/tutorials/Basic_Color_Curves/index.md

 <img src="{filename}curves-dialog-original-IO.png" alt="GIMP Base Curves Dialog Input Output" />
 </figure>

 What we can do right now is to adjust the values of each pixel in the image using this curve.
-The best way to visualize it is to remember that the bottom range from black to white represents the <span style="color: #0000ff">**_current_** value of the pixels</span>, and the left range is the <span style="color: #ff6f00">value to be mapped to</span>.
+The best way to visualize it is to remember that the bottom range from black to white represents the <span class='tBrightBlue'>**_current_** value of the pixels</span>, and the left range is the <span class='tOrange'>value to be mapped to</span>.

 So to show an example of how this curve will affect your image, suppose I wanted to remap all the values in the image that were in the midtones, and to make them all lighter.
 I can do this by clicking on the curve near the midtones, and dragging the curve higher in the Y direction: